rrazcueta/moonveil/docs/players/01-rolling.md

 - **Insight**: depth of knowledge
 - **Willpower**: inner drive

-You can mark a number of pips in an Ability up to its value.
+An Ability's value is the number of pips you can mark for that Ability.

 ### Advantage and Disadvantage

-In a strong or weak position, roll an extra die.

-- **Advantage**: remove the smaller die result.
-- **Disadvantage**: remove the bigger die result.
+In Advantage roll an extra die and remove the worst.
+In Disadvantage roll an extra die and lose the best.

+\clearpage

 ## Pocket Rolls

+Your Pocket fluctuates with your fate.
+You can mark Dexterity to reroll any Pocket roll.

 - **Pocket**: set your Pocket to d6.
 - **Pocket Up**: roll d6 and compare to your Pocket.
 Take the bigger value.
 - **Pocket Down**: roll d6 and compare to your Pocket.
 Take the smaller value.

-You can mark Dexterity to reroll.

 ## Exploding Rolls

 Rolls denoted by an asterisk are exploding rolls.
 Reroll these rolls on 6, adding all the dice rolled this way.

+## Diminishing Rolls

+Each successive die can be at most the one less than the previous die.
+E.g. rolling 6, 3, 5 results in 6 + 3 + 2 (diminshed).